 Winter in Norway can be cold, especially up in the arctic regions of the north.
 But if you are dreaming on a winter wonderland elopement with skiing, snowshoeing or dog sledding, you’ll fall in love with Norway in the winter.
 Whilst winter days are short and cold, from September until April there is chance of seeing the incredible northern lights, with peak aurora season from December to February.

-Most international flights will come in to Norway’s main airport in Oslo, however some short-haul flights from European carries also fly in to smaller cities around the country.
-With over 50 airports, traveling by air around Norway is efficient and pretty easy.
+Most international flights will come into Norway’s main airport in Oslo, however some short-haul flights from European carriers also fly into smaller cities around the country.
+With over 50 airports, travelling by air around Norway is efficient and pretty easy.
 You can access even the northernmost regions including the Lofoten Islands by air.
 SAS, Widerøe and Norwegian are the three largest domestic airlines in Norway.